roldanalex/personal-dev-environment-files/README.md

-# dev-environemnt-files
-# My Dev Environment Files 🚀
+# My Dev Environment Files
 **IMPORTANT:** These files are my personal development environment setup.
 It's meant to be used as baseline.
 Proceed at your own risk!

 # Terminal Setup